 Fifa honorary president Joao Havelange has resigned after being named in a report on Tuesday as one of three senior officials in the organisation to have taken bribes.

-The Brazilian, 96, who was president of football's governing body from 1974 to 1998, has been identified by a FIFA internal inquiry as having accepted payments from collapsed marketing company International Sports and Leisure (ISL) between 1992 and 2000, along with former executive committee members Ricardo Teixeira and Nicolas Leoz.
+The Brazilian, 96, who was president of football's governing body from 1974 to 1998, has been identified by a Fifa internal enquiry as having accepted payments from collapsed marketing company International Sports and Leisure (ISL) between 1992 and 2000, along with former executive committee members Ricardo Teixeira and Nicolas Leoz.

-"It is certain that not inconsiderable amounts were channeled to former FIFA president Havelange and to his son-in-law Ricardo Teixeira as well as to Dr Nicolas Leoz, whereby there is no indication that any form of service was given in return by them," the report reads.
+"It is certain that not inconsiderable amounts were channelled to former Fifa president Havelange and to his son-in-law Ricardo Teixeira as well as to Dr Nicolas Leoz, whereby there is no indication that any form of service was given in return by them," the report reads.

 "These payments were apparently made via front companies in order to cover up the true recipient and are to be qualified as 'commissions', known today as 'bribes'.